Low Arctic tundra

-The Low Arctic tundra ecoregion (WWF ID: NA1114) covers a rolling landscape of shrubby tundra vegetation along the northern edge of the mainland Canada along the border of the Northwest Territories and Nunavut, and a small portion in Quebec on the northeast coast of Hudson Bay.
+The Canadian Low Arctic Tundra ecoregion covers a rolling landscape of shrubby tundra vegetation along the northern edge of the mainland Canada along the border of the Northwest Territories and Nunavut, and a small portion in Quebec on the northeast coast of Hudson Bay.
 The region is important for large herds of caribou and other large mammals, and for large nesting colonies of birds such as snow geese.
 The region is mostly intact, with 95% remaining intact.

 Location and description

 The ecoregions stretch for 3100 km across the northern tier of mainland Canada.
 The northwestern end is at the Mackenzie River Delta, stretching east across the plains north of Great Bear Lake, the Nunavut mainland, Southampton Island, the Ottawa Islands, and a portion of northern Quebec.
 Mean elevation is 229 m, with a high point of 854 m.

 Most of the terrain is flat or rolling lowlands on thin soil over the Precambrian granite bedrock, with many outcrops.
 A notable feature of the region is long, winding eskers of glacial gravel, some reaching 100 km in length.
 Permafrost is continuous, except for some areas of discontinuous permafrost in the Ottawa Islands.